The 8 Best Snowboards of 2020

 Carbon embedded in the fiberglass matched with this aggressive hybrid camber profile translates into a board with lots of energy — a powerful board for riders who love going fast and searching for side hits all day long.

 Now, a little bit about those edges.
-The brand asserts its Frostbite edges, were “introduced by Burton long before all the hypelong before all the hype about wavy ‘serrated knife’ edges.”
+The brand asserts its Frostbite edges, were “introduced by Burton long before all the hype about wavy ‘serrated knife’ edges.”
 On ice, the edge hold — edges that extend out slightly beneath your front and rear bindings — is admirable.
 Not the holy grail of Mervin’s Magne-traction, but close.

 Great for all-mountain riding and just as great in powder, the Deep Thinker is a playful, versatile board that begs you turn the whole mountain into a terrain park.
 It just happens to be one of the prettiest decks Burton has ever released, too.